Open 10am to 4pm daily except Mondays and Thursdays.

 Our historic library is a treasure trove of books about the natural world and human history.

 Established by the Yorkshire Philosophical Society (YPS) in 1823, it houses about 42,000 volumes dating from 16th century to the present day.
-A team of volunteers has been working hard to help reunite and organise the library over the last few years and we are now able to open it up for the first time for visitors to see on selected days.

 Our library reveals an amazing part of York’s history that many people don’t know about today.